MonsieurV/monsieurv.github.io/_posts/2015-12-06-radiation-watch-arduino.markdown

 <br>

-**Thanks** to Nicolas for reading drafts of this, and to Thomas W. for having managed the license issue.
+**Thanks** to Nicolas C. for reading drafts of this, to Thomas Weisbach for having managed the license issue and to Nicolas Michaux for giving me the idea.

 [effi_synchrone]: http://www.effi-synchrone.com
 [rw]: http://www.radiation-watch.org/